Volume 49 – Report No. 14 April 1-5, 2024

 Beacon Hill Roll Call tracks the length of time that the House and Senate were in session each week.
 Many legislators say that legislative sessions are only one aspect of the Legislature’s job and that a lot of important work is done outside of the House and Senate chambers.
 They note that their jobs also involve committee work, research, constituent work and other matters that are important to their districts.
 Critics say that the Legislature does not meet regularly or long enough to debate and vote in public view on the thousands of pieces of legislation that have been filed.
 They note that the infrequency and brief length of sessions are misguided and lead to irresponsible late-night sessions and a mad rush to act on dozens of bills in the days immediately preceding the end of an annual session.

-During the week of March 4-8 the House met for a total of seven hours and 17 minutes and the Senate met for a total of one hour and one minute.
+During the week of April 1-5, the House met for a total of six hour and ten minutes and the Senate met for a total of 42 minutes.

 No House session